ablation: Removal of corneal tissue to reshape the cornea to correct vision problems using a laser.

 retina: The light sensitive nerve layer in the back of the eye that receives visual stimuli that are transmitted to the brain.

-tracking device: A component of some (but not all) laser vision correction systems designed to ensure accurate placement of laser treatment to the eye during the procedure in the event of eye movement.
+tracking device: A component of some (but not all) LASIK eye surgery systems designed to ensure accurate placement of laser treatment to the eye during the procedure in the event of eye movement.

 Uveitis/iritis: Inflammation of the iris and other internal structures of the eye.